FMMT666/Worffler-Benchmark/README.md

 ### Usage

- The compilatiom, if necessary, is not yet built-in globally.
- For now, you need to manually create the C executable, by typing "make" in the "c" directory,

- After compiling, a complete benchmark can be performed by executing the bash script, guess what, "benchmark", in the root directory.
+ A complete benchmark can be performed by executing the bash script, guess what, "benchmark", in the root directory.

  By default, a list of numbers (0..7999) is concatenated to each other.